Shuggatank/CS-305-T3676-Software-Security-22EW3/README.md

 > To increase the layers of security I suggested to use a strong encryption as well as keep all software up-to-date to prevent any vulnerabilities.
 Another suggestion would be to use multiple algorithms to validate data and secure credential authentication.

 ### - How did you ensure the code and software application were functional and secure?
 After refactoring code, how did you check to see whether you introduced new vulnerabilities?
+To ensure the code and software application were functional and secure, I ran the application in HTTPS rather than HTTP to ensure all data commuication was secure and showed up the way it should.
+After refactoring the code I reran the application to ensure it worked and reran the dependency check to make sure that I did not accidently introduce any new vulnerabilities.

 ### - What resources, tools, or coding practices did you employ that you might find helpful in future assignments or tasks?

 ### - Employers sometimes ask for examples of work that you have successfully completed to demonstrate your skills, knowledge, and experience.
 What from this particular assignment might you want to showcase to a future employer?